lucidrains/vit-pytorch/README.md

 <img src="./images/nest.png" width="400px"></img>

-This <a href="https://arxiv.org/abs/2105.12723">paper</a> decided to process the image in heirarchical stages, with attention only within tokens of local blocks, which aggregate as it moves up the heirarchy.
-The aggregation is done in the image plane, and contains a convolution to allow it to pass information across the boundary.
+This <a href="https://arxiv.org/abs/2105.12723">paper</a> decided to process the image in hierarchical stages, with attention only within tokens of local blocks, which aggregate as it moves up the heirarchy.
+The aggregation is done in the image plane, and contains a convolution and subsequent maxpool to allow it to pass information across the boundary.

 You can use it with the following code (ex.
 NesT-T)